An attractive market town situated midway between the coast and the Broads

 Weavers Way and other footpaths at Blickling Hall

-The Devonshire Arms, a country pub near Blickling Hall
+The Buckinghamshire Arms, a country pub near Blickling Hall

 Finally, on the road from Aylsham to Cromer you will find Alby Crafts and Gardens.
 This lovely art and craft centre, surrounded by over four acres of ponds and gardens, are home to a collection of working studios, shops and a gallery.